GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToAuthorAHack.md

 ## Hack Description

 Why should someone take the time to deliver or participate in your hack?
 This is the main question you need to answer in order to define your hack.
-Every WTH needs to have an executive summary (aka "one pager") that quickly describes your hack to those who will host or attend your hack.
+Every gHack needs to have an executive summary (aka "one pager") that quickly describes your hack to those who will host or attend your hack.
 Think of this as your marketing pitch.

 **HINT:** The "Hack Description" can serve a dual purpose.
 If you take the time to write it first, it can be the outline or specification for your hack before you develop the actual content.